pcardotatgit/ISE-Automation-Workshop/README.md

 Now the API Call in the **pxgrid_resources** is invoked by the webex bot logic after manual confirmation and not automatically by the syslog server.

-# Lab 6 - Automate host isolation thanks to Cisco XDR Automation
+# Lab 6 - Automate host isolation thanks to Cisco XDR workflows

 In this lab we automation ISE ANC Policy thanks to XDR Workflows instead of using python scripts.